-2. Informal communication is brief and frequent.
-Kraut and colleagues (1993) found that in a research lab setting, 88% of conversations were not previously arranged, 50% were unplanned (in that neither person knew the conversation was going to occur), and that 21% were opportunistic (in that they were triggered by the sight of a person in the environment).
+2.2 Informal communication is brief and frequent.

+Kraut and colleagues [Kraut 93] found that in a research lab setting, 88% of conversations were not previously arranged, 50% were unplanned (in that neither person knew the conversation was going to occur), and that 21% were opportunistic (in that they were triggered by the sight of a person in the environment).
 The more spontaneous a conversation was, the shorter it was likely to be: planned meetings were generally longer than 30 minutes, and informal conversations were generally less than 10 minutes.
-Finally, informal communication was more likely with those people who are physically nearby; 87% of the conversations occurred on the same floor of the building where the initiator worked.
+Finally, informal communication was more likely with those people who were physically nearby; 87% of the conversations occurred on the same floor of the building where the initiator worked.

-3. Informal interaction is grounded in awareness of the work environment.
-It is clear that informal collaboration arises from awareness of the people, the objects, and the activities going on in the work environment - that is, "keeping up-to-date with things going on, both on and off one's own project" (Bellotti and Bly, 1996, p.
-213).
-For example, Kraut and colleagues (1993) discuss 'social browsing':
+2.3 Informal interaction is grounded in awareness of the work environment.

+It is clear that informal collaboration arises from awareness of the people, the objects, and the activities going on in the work environment - that is, "keeping up-to-date with things going on, both on and off one's own project" [Bellotti 96, p.
+213].
+For example, Kraut and colleagues [Kraut 93] discuss 'social browsing':